 Risks of Using the Sharing Economy to Make Money

-Of course, if you want to make money in the sharing economy, you have to be willing to take risks.
+Of course, if you want to make or save money in the sharing economy, you have to be willing to take risks.
 You are putting your possessions at risk in these cases.
 If you rent out your house on a site like Airbnb, there is a chance that it will be trashed by whoever is staying there.
 Your valuables might be stolen.

 It’s a little bit harder for your property to be damaged when you give rides through Lyft and Uber, since you are present.
 However, the distractions that can come in such a situation could put you at risk for car accidents.
 Your car is at greater risk when you participate in something like FlightCar.
 While many of these sites put in some protections that can help prevent theft and allow for compensation for damage, it’s not full-proof and you are risking your assets.